Why should I test my home for radon?

 Where should home testing be done?

-The EPA recommends that testing be done in the lowest level of the home suitable for occupancy.
+The EPA recommends that testing be done in the lowest level of the home suitable for occupancy or that could be converted to regular living space.
 This typically represents an area where the greatest radon level will occur.
-The test should be conducted in what is, or could be, living space.
-Usually a living room, playroom, den, or bedroom is appropriate.
 Never test in a working kitchen, bathroom, laundry room, hallway, closet or crawlspace.
 Charcoal devices are especially effected by humidity, air flow, time in place, time in transit and placement in general.
 CRMs will flag potential problems and are not time sensitive.
 Do not disturb any devices during the test.
 A CRM will record any motion errors on the chart.
 Passive methods have no safeguards.

 Because most indoor radon comes from naturally occurring radon in the soil, high indoor levels are more likely to exist below the third floor.
-This is why the EPA recommends testing all homes at the lowed lived in level.
+This is why the EPA recommends testing all homes at the lowest lived in level or the lowest level that could be converted to regular living space.
 In some cases, high radon levels have been found at or above the third floor, due to radon movement through elevators or other air shafts in the building.
 If you are concerned about this possibility, you may decide to test multiple levels.

 In homes with no basement it is even more critical to know your radon level.
 There is no buffer for any radon that is entering through cracks and around the slab, allowing it to enter directly into your living space.
 You should test in a bedroom or living area.